 5. The consistency of delegation under similar circumstances.

 2.5.3.
 COMPLIANCE WITH THE GUAM PROCUREMENT ACT (GSA Section 2-105).

 Any designee of the President shall exercise delegated authority in accordance with the Guam Procurement Act and these Regulations.

 2.6.
 DELEGATION OF AUTHORITY TO OFFICIALS IN OTHER DIVISIONS OF UOG (GSA Section 2-106).

 The President may delegate in writing such procurement authority as may be deemed appropriate to the head of any unit of this University.
-Such delegation shall be in writing and shall specify: 1.
-The activity or function authorized; 2.
-Any limits or restrictions on the exercise of the delegated authority; Whether the authority may be further delegated; and The duration of the delegation.
+Such delegation shall be in writing and shall specify:

+- 1. The activity or function authorized; - 2.
+Any limits or restrictions on the exercise of the delegated authority; - 3.
+Whether the authority may be further delegated; and - 4.
+The duration of the delegation.

 2.7.
 EXCEPTIONS TO DELEGATION (GSA Section 2-107).

-The authority conferred on the President in the following sections of the UOG Procurement Regulations shall not be delegated: 1.
-Section 5.3.
-(Contract Performance and Payment Bonds, Reduction of Bond Amounts); 2.
+The authority conferred on the President in the following sections of the UOG Procurement Regulations shall not be delegated:

+- 1. Section 5.3.
+(Contract Performance and Payment Bonds, Reduction of Bond Amounts); - 2.
 Section 5.4.2.
-(Contract Clauses and Their Administration, Revision to Contract Clauses); 3.
+(Contract Clauses and Their Administration, Revision to Contract Clauses); - 3.
 Section 6.1.2.
-(Contract Clauses and Their Administration, Variations in Contract Clauses); 4.
-Section 9.2.5.
+(Contract Clauses and Their Administration, Variations in Contract Clauses); - Section 9.2.5.
 (Authority to Resolve Protested Solicitations or Awards, Stay of Procurement During Protests); and

-5. Section 9.3.1.2.
-(Authority to Debar or Suspend, Authority).
-2.8.
-LIMITATIONS ON DELEGATION (GSA Section 2-108).
-2.8.1.
+- 5. Section 9.3.1.2.
+(Authority to Debar or Suspend, Authority). - 2.8.
+LIMITATIONS ON DELEGATION (GSA Section 2-108). - 2.8.1.
 CONTRACT AWARD (GSA Section 2-108(a)).

 Under Section 3.9.14.
 (Competitive Sealed Bidding, Bid Evaluation and Award) of the UOG Procurement Regulations, the President may delegate the authority to negotiate an adjustment of the bid price for a construction project, provided that no contract may be awarded pursuant to such negotiations without the approval of the President.

 2.8.2.
 AUTHORITY TO DEBAR OR SUSPEND (GSA Section 2-108(b)).

 Under Section 9.3.1.2.
 (Authority to Debar or Suspend, Authority) of the UOG Procurement Regulations, the President may appoint a hearing officer to receive evidence and make a written report containing findings of fact and conclusions of the case.
 Thereafter, oral argument may be heard before the President, who shall issue a written decision pursuant to Section 9.3.1.2.
 (Authority to Debar or Suspend, Authority), of the UOG Procurement Regulations.

 2.9.
 COORDINATION, TRAINING AND EDUCATION: COLLECTION OF DATA CONCERNING PUBLIC PROCUREMENT (GSA Section 2-III).

 The President shall cooperate with the Bureau of Budget and Management Research and the Territorial Auditor, or any successor agency, in the preparation of statistical data concerning the procurement, usage and disposition of all supplies and services, and employ such trained personnel as may be necessary to carry out this function.
 All using units shall furnish such reports as the President may require concerning usage, needs and stocks on hand.

-2.10.
-AUTHORITY TO CONTRACT FOR CERTAIN SERVICES AND APPROVAL OF CONTRACTS (SECTION 5121 OF THE GUAM PROCUREMENT ACT) (GSA Section 2-112).
+- 2.10.
+AUTHORITY TO CONTRACT FOR CERTAIN SERVICES AND APPROVAL OF CONTRACTS (SECTION 5121 OF THE GUAM PROCUREMENT ACT) (GSA Section 2-112). - 2.10.1.

-2.10.1.
 GENERAL AUTHORITY TO CONTRACT FOR CERTAIN SERVICES (GSA Section 2-112(a)).

+For the purpose of procuring the services of accountants, physicians, lawyers, dentists, insurance brokers and other professionals, the President may act as a purchasing agent and contract on the University's behalf for such services, subject to the provisions of the Guam Procurement Act, and these Regulations, but this Subsection shall not authorize the procuring of such services where the President or Board of Regents is otherwise prohibited from procuring such services.

+2.10.2.
+APPROVAL OF CONTRACTS FOR LEGAL SERVICES (GSA Section 2-112(b)).